Ernest Beaglehole: Research and achievements

 From his studies of Pacific Island cultures, Beaglehole wrote many books.
 Following his research in Pukapuka, he published Ethnology of Pukapuka (1938).
 He and his wife continued this research, and a year later he published Some Modern Hawaiians (1939).
 Beaglehole returned to Victoria University College as a senior lecturer, where his brother John Cawte Beaglehole was a noted researcher in his own right.
 Ernest Beaglehole was awarded a Doctorate in Letters in 1940, and in 1948 he was appointed chair of psychology and philosophy.

 His next book was Some Modern Maoris.
 He completed his scholarship in the field with his work Social Change in the South Pacific (1957).
 Throughout his works he placed a great deal of emphasis on the facts of native cultures and the fading of these cultures over time.

 During the 1950s, Beaglehole was frequently consulted for his expertise.
 Most notably, he was one of the primary authors of UNESCO's The Race Question, an international statement by sociologists about the unscientific and immoral nature of racism and race theories.
 He was later called upon by the ILO in various capacities, initially as a field adviser and leader, and later as chairman of the ILO Committee of Experts on Indigenous Labor.

 Personal life

 Beaglehole died at the age of 59 in Wellington, New Zealand, on 23 October 1965.
 He was survived by his wife Pearl and their four children.
-Two followed their parents into academia: their daughter Jane Ritchie became a full professor at the University of Waikato as an expert in child-raising.
+Three followed their parents into academia: their daughter Jane Ritchie became a full professor at the University of Waikato as an expert in child-raising.
 Their son David Beaglehole was a professor of physical electronics and Fellow of the Royal Society of New Zealand.
+Another son, Robert Beaglehole, was a professor of public health at the University of Auckland.